soonh1/pwa/README.md

 ## How to run the app
 1. Either a git client or downlaod the app and open the folder in the cli
 2. Install all dependencies using the `npm install` command
 3. Start the web server using the `npm run dev` command.
-The app will be served at http://localhost:3000/
+The app will be served at http://localhost:8080/
-4. Go to http://localhost:3000/ and get started
+4. Go to http://localhost:8080/ and get started

 ## How to use the PWA - PWA - Langeland kommune
 The app is pretty simple.
 You login depending on your which department you work at and then find a specific user by search or through filter.
-1. The shortcutPanel is placed on right side and gives an overview of all the shortcuts included in the RTE, and can be applied to text
-2. The blockMenu is accessed by using the command ctrl + k, and the purpose of this is to build building blocks.
-3. The hoverMenu is accessed when selecting / highlighting some text for styling, and includes the typical features on a RTE.
+1. Login.
+2. Choose a categori or find a specific user through search.

 ## Features